ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_navigator_plugin.md

 ### 2. Exporting the navigator plugin

 Now that we have created our custom navigator, we need to export our plugin so that it would be visible to the BT Navigator server.
-Plugins are loaded at runtime, and if they are not visible, then our server won’t be able to load it.
+Plugins are loaded at runtime, and if they are not visible, then our server won't be able to load it.
 In ROS 2, exporting and loading plugins is handled by `pluginlib`.

 Coming to our tutorial, class `nav2_bt_navigator::NavigateToPoseNavigator` is loaded dynamically as `nav2_core::NavigatorBase` which is our base class due to the subtleties previously described.